 Another way to raise your body temperature is to cuddle up with your loved ones or even your pet.
 Mammals are natural heaters, and cuddling puts that to good use by keeping everyone warmer.
 The person most vulnerable to cold should be between two others for extra warmth.

-In addition to being prepared to dress in layers during cold weather, stockpile oxygen activated hand warmers such as Hot Hands to help regulate body temperature.
+In addition to being prepared to dress in layers during cold weather, stockpile oxygen activated hand warmers to help regulate body temperature.

 Hand warmers can be used in boots to keep feet warm and dry, in mittens or gloves to keep hands warm and toasty, and in your sleeping bag at night.